bharath-ba/Azure-Databricks-ETE/README.md

-Of course!
-Here is a `README.md` file created based on the images you provided, following a structure similar to the example.

----

 # End-to-End Data Engineering Project on Azure

 This repository documents an end-to-end data engineering pipeline built on the Azure cloud platform.
 The project demonstrates a modern data warehousing solution using Azure Databricks and Azure Data Lake Storage Gen2 to process, transform, and serve data for analytics, following the Medallion architecture.